dgkimura/gpdb/src/test/unit/README.txt

 some of the steps as above

-instead of making mock files yourself, you can use the mock.mk file which is magical
+If the module to mock is a backend component you can leverage mocker.py to auto-generate the mocks by adding the dependency to the target.
+This will trigger mocker.py from mock.mk and Makefile.mock.

+		zstd_compression.t: $(MOCK_DIR)/backend/utils/error/elog_mock.o

 We mocked elog by putting a thing in a place and then doing a thing